Church History

 Reverend Augusta H. Hall, Jr. was appointed as the new spiritual leader.
 He was a dynamic and charismatic preacher, and an enthusiastic leader with a clear vision for leading the church in the twenty-first century.
 To that end, he spear-headed the purchase of a new fifteen passenger van while working to reduce church indebtedness.
 A new parking lot was completed, and a renewed effort was launched to reach out to students in the Atlanta University Center.
 Members of the congregation expressed great pleasure with the degree to which the ministerial staff invigorated the Bible Study Programs.

 On June 10, 2016, the Reverend Dr. Gregory Vaughn Eason, Sr. returned once again as Senior Pastor of Flipper Temple A.M.E.
 Church.
-Dr. Eason’s vision of the future focuses on, “Radical Hospitality, Passionate Worship, Intentional Faith Development, Risk Taking Mission & Service, Extravagant Generosity, and Focused Evangelism and Temple Care.”
+Dr. Eason’s vision of the future focused on, “Radical Hospitality, Passionate Worship, Intentional Faith Development, Risk Taking Mission & Service, Extravagant Generosity, and Focused Evangelism and Temple Care.”

 Pastor Eason led Flipper Temple faithfully during the Covid-19 worldwide pandemic, and the paradigm shift to meeting and worshiping virtually.
 In addition, major improvements were made to the church’s sanctuary and educational building.
-Things certainly are looking up under the leadership and vision of Dr. Eason.
+In August of 2024 at the 52nd Quadrennial Session of The General Conference of The African Methodist Episcopal Church in Columbus, Ohio, Rev. Dr. Gregory Vaughn Eason was elected and conscrated the 148th Bishop of the African Methodist Episcopal Church.
+Bishop Eason was the first pastor to be elected from Flipper Temple.